 This portion was written by the staff at the News Service of Florida in Tallahassee.

-The state’s overall rate is seasonally adjusted, while the regional rates are not.
-The highest rates were found in the metropolitan statistical areas for Homosassa Springs and The Villages, each at 5.2 percent.
+The state’s overall unemployment rate is seasonally adjusted, while the regional rates are not.
+The highest unemployment rates remained in the metropolitan statistical areas for Homosassa Springs, Sebring and The Villages, each at 5.2 percent.

-The Panama City area, which continues to recover from Hurricane Michael, was at 3.9 percent.
-The storm-battered region started the year with a 6 percent unemployment rate,
+The Panama City area, which continues to recover from last year’s Hurricane Michael, held at 3.6 percent in August.

 This portion was written by News Daytona Beach's Patrick Murphy

 Mirroring what happened with the state's numbers, both Volusia and Flagler County didn't see much movement when it came to jobless numbers.